Please note:

 - etc.

 The basis for calculating the total gross is all the line amounts marked with a Y (Yes) in the total gross column.
-You can see whether amounts are relevant to the tax or social insurance gross in the columns Tax (tax gross) and SI (social insurance gross).
+You can see whether amounts are included in the tax gross or social security gross in the columns St (tax gross) and SV (social security gross).

 Tax and social security